-The most basic ideas of a system whole can be traced back to the thinking of Greek philosophers such as Aristotle and Plato.
-Many philosophers have considered notions of holism, that ideas, people or things must be considered in relation to the things around them to be fully understood (M'Pherson 1974).
+The idea of a system whole can be found in both Western and Eastern philosophy.
+Many philosophers have considered notions of holism; that ideas, people or things must be considered in relation to the things around them to be fully understood (M'Pherson 1974).